eea/eea.docker.plone.fise/README.md

 Because the src/ path is mapped to host folder, you'll need to run

 ```
-make setup-plone
+# make setup-plone
 ```

 to checkout the products in src.
-This also add an "admin:admin" user.
+This also adds an "admin:admin" user.

 Now you can start the Plone instance with:

 ```
-make start-plone
+# make start-plone
 ```

 Plone is available on http://localhost:8085/ You need to create the /fise